Honda Fit: Indonesia

+The third-generation Jazz was launched by Honda Prospect Motor on 26 June 2014.
+It is equipped with the non-direct-injected 1.5-litre L15ZC engine and offered in three trims: the A, S, and RS, with either manual or CVT transmission, and a special edition called Black Top Limited Edition which was launched at the 22nd Indonesia International Motor Show in September 2014.

 Japan

-Japanese models went on sale on 6 September 2013.
+Japanese models went on sale in September 2013.
 Models available in Japan range from the 13G, 15X, RS and hybrid.

-Non-hybrid models include the 13G (Earth Dreams 1.3-liter Atkinson cycle DOHC i-VTEC engine and CVT transmission), 15X (Earth Dreams 1.5-liter direct injection DOHC i-VTEC engine), RS (Earth Dreams 1.5-liter direct injection DOHC i-VTEC engine).
-The RS variant, like the outgoing model, features cosmetic enhancements featuring a sporty all-round body kit, 16-inch wheels, red interior stitching and sports pedals.
+Non-hybrid models include the 13G (Earth Dreams 1.3-litre Atkinson cycle DOHC i-VTEC engine and CVT transmission), 15X (Earth Dreams 1.5-litre direct injection DOHC i-VTEC engine), RS (Earth Dreams 1.5-litre direct injection DOHC i-VTEC engine).